MadoDoctor/Spam-Classifier/README.md

 # Spam-Classifier
-In this repository i will show you how i did Spam Classifier with Naive Bayes classifier
+In this repository i will show you how i did Spam Classifier with naive Bayes classifier

 Github link to repository: https://github.com/MadoDoctor/Spam-Classifier